npm/policies/orgs-terms.md

 Source Terms as supplemented by these npm Orgs Terms.
 If npm adds any additional functionality to npm Orgs, you must agree to these npm Orgs Terms to use those new features, too.
-You add these npm Orgs Terms to your agreement with npm by enabling npm Orgs for your account on the Website (your _Account_).
+You add these npm Orgs Terms to your agreement with npm by enabling npm Orgs for your account (your _Account_).
 These npm Orgs Terms then become a part of the contract between you and npm, until you or npm disable npm Orgs for your Account.

 ## npm Orgs